YofaGh/MangaScraper/README.md

 ## Command Line Interface
 > Command center gives you various options like:
-> - download a single manga or multiple
+> - download a single manga or multiple.
-> - automatically merge them and convert them into pdf
+> - automatically merge them and convert them into pdf.
-> - change the time sleep between each request
+> - change the time sleep between each request.
-> - merge a downloaded chapter or manga
+> - merge a downloaded chapter or manga.
-> - set the chapter numbers to download when downloading a single manga
+> - set the chapter numbers to download when downloading a single manga.

 ## Sources
 > There are various sources implemented so far.
-They inherit from M_Manga class.
+They inherit from Base classes.
 > They're implemented differently based on the website's source code.
+> Sending requests to the source is done dirctly by the source class itself, in case if using custom user agents or cookies are needed.
 > To use them, they're included in sources_dict in assets.py file.

 ## Download Single Manga
 > When downloading a single manga using do_single.py, following informations should be provided:
 > - source of manga
 > - url of manga
-> - chapters you want to download. which can be set with [-a, -l, -r, -c] arguments.
+> - chapters you want to download(which can be set with [-a, -l, -r, -c] arguments)
-> - Name of the Manga and merging args are optional.
+> - Name of the Manga and merging args are optional

 ## Download mangas of a file
 > When downloading more than one manga using do_file.py you should specify name of a json file.